s27y/AWS-SAA-C02-Study-Guide/markmap.mm.md

 - integrate service with within AWS, like RDS, S3, EC2 and EMR
 - Data-driven and task-dependent ETL workload

 # AWS Managed Streaing for Apache Kafka (MSK)
 - managed service that makes it easy for you to build and run applications that use Apache Kafka to process streaming data
 - you manage data plane operation

+# AWS X-Ray
+- used to gain apps insightes using requests and responses of services and functions
+- Traces downstream response time

+# AWS AppSync
+- Manage GraphQL

+# Shield
+- protects against L3 and L4
+- DDoS
+- free
+- advanced cost 300usd but with dedicated 24/7 reponse team

+# AWS Firewall Manager
+- multiple AWS accounts and resouces that need to be secured cetrally

+# GuardDuty
+- use ai to learn normal behavior
+- alert you abnormal or malicious behavier
+- monitors logs (CloudTrail, VPC flow, DNS)

+# Inspector
+- perform automate vulnerability scans on both EC2 instances (host assessments) and VPCs (network assessments)

+# Detective
+- operates across multiple AWS service
+- analyzes the root cause of an event

+# Audit Manager
+- continuous and automating auditing reports

+# AWS Artifact
+- audit and the need for compliance reports

+# Security Hub
+- a single place to view all your security alerts across multiple services and accounts

+# Certificate Manager
+- support ELB, CLOUDFRONT API GATEWAY
+- free, auto renew and rotate

+# Global Accelerator
+- 2 static IP address
+- avoid IP caching

+# AWS Conifg
+- standarization - a rule need be setup for an account use config to check ofr compliace
+- automate reponse to remediate problems using automation documents
+- one-stop shop to what's changed

+# Compute Optimizer
+- generate recommendations on implmenting more accurate compute size

+# Trusted Advisor
+- auditing tool
+- use eventbridge to kick off lambda

+# AWS Control Tower
+- multi-account env
+- preventive or detective guardrails

+# AWS service catalog
+- allow end user to provison pre-approved products and services

+# Proton
+- automte provisioning of app stack either container base or sls based

+# AWS Health
+- provide notification of both public and account-specif events within AWS
+- hardware maintenance reboots

 # Mindmap